 How to invest your £20,000

-With £20,000 sat in your bank account, it can be daunting making the leap and investing your money.
-Whilst you may want to pick your investments yourself, this takes time, skill and money –it can feel like a full-time job.
+With £20,000 sitting in your bank account, it can be daunting to assess all of your options.
+While you may want to pick your investments, managing your money takes time, skill and money –it can feel like a full-time job.

 The key to the best way to invest 20k is through diversification.
 By spreading your money across regions and asset classes, you can reduce the risk in your portfolio.
 As asset classes rarely perform in line with each other, if one investment falls, you can hope to offset this with gains made elsewhere.

 Achieving successful diversification isn’t a walk in the park.
 You have to calculate your portfolio’s asset allocation and regularly rebalance your investments based on thorough research.

-You may want a professional to invest your £20,000 instead; but be careful, expensive management fees can eat into your returns and higher isn’t always better.
+You may want a professional to invest your £20,000 instead; be careful, though, as expensive management fees can eat into your returns and higher isn’t always better.
 Good value investing is possible if you shop around, especially through digital wealth managers like Moneyfarm.

 How to invest £20,000 in an ISA